[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 Key points

-Selecting the right CI/CD platform in 2025 is about more than ticking feature boxes.
+Selecting the right CI/CD platform is about more than ticking feature boxes.
 It’s about aligning with your team’s architecture, velocity, compliance needs, and growth trajectory.

 In short, the best CI/CD platform is the one that fits your team’s present context and future evolution.
 Whether you’re replacing CircleCI or simply scaling out delivery pipelines, a thoughtful evaluation will set the foundation for a faster, safer, and more maintainable software lifecycle.